 Hexagram 1乾Heaven

-Heaven is the founding-move hexagram.
-It does not promise success in general.
-It maps the disciplined arc of pure initiative — when potential should stay hidden, when it should appear in the field, and when to stop before overreach.
+Heaven is the hexagram of pure initiative — beginning something that does not yet exist.
+It does not promise success.
+It maps the disciplined arc of a first move: when potential should stay hidden, when it should step into view, and when to stop before overreach.

 60-second read

 Heaven answers a single decision question: when is the moment to actually begin?
-The six lines describe the perfect arc of a founding act — hidden potential that should not yet be spent, visible promise that needs a witness, the dangerous middle of vigilant work, the asymmetric choice between leaping and waiting, the established conviction that no longer needs to be defended, and finally the trap of pushing past the peak.
-The discipline of Heaven is not always act.
-It is act exactly when the line in your own situation says to act, and stop before the next line.
-Read in order, the six positions form a single protocol.
-The quick orientation is to locate which line your current situation actually sits on, and to refuse the temptation to act from a line you have not yet earned.
+The six lines trace the arc of a first move — hidden potential that should not yet be spent, visible promise that needs the eye of someone whose judgment counts, the dangerous middle where effort outruns discernment, the genuine fork between leaping and waiting, the earned conviction that no longer needs defending, and finally the trap of pushing past the peak.
+The discipline of Heaven is not act.
+It is act exactly when the line your own situation sits on says to act, and stop before the next line.
+Read in order, the six positions form a single sequence.
+The quick orientation is to find which line your situation actually sits on, and to refuse the pull to act from a line you have not yet earned.

 The hexagram